ultravideo/uvgVPCCenc/README.md

 Refer to "Using uvgVPCCenc" section to learn how to use the library, and attached application.

 #### Compile with V3C RTP support
-To enable sending over RTP run cmake with
+To compile the encoder and enable sending over RTP, please use following commands:
 ```
 cmake --preset=Release -DENABLE_V3CRTP=ON
+cmake --preset=Release
 ```

 ### Test uvgVPCCenc